 Let’s take a look at the many benefits of probiotics for celiac disease:

 (1) Aids in Digestion: Because probiotics regularly populate your gut with beneficial bacteria (the good bacteria), your body is healthy and able to properly digest and absorb food.
 In fact, probiotics have been known to aid in breaking down and absorbing important nutrients your body needs like magnesium, iron, copper, calcium, fats, proteins and complex carbohydrates.

 (2) Less Sugar Cravings: Did you know that bad bacteria feed off sugar?
 If your body is telling you to reach for a candy bar (or even a piece of bread, gluten-free or not), it might be the bad bacteria simply saying, “Feed me.”
 If you want to squash those sugar cravings once and for all, you’ll need to silence the bad bacteria by restoring healthy order in your gut.
-(Read the 4 Root Causes of Sugar Cravings)
+(Read 10 Tips to Breaking Your Sugar Addiction)

 (3) Treatment and Prevention of Disease: There have been numerous studies touting how beneficial gut bacteria can be used to treat and prevent disease such as diarrhea, constipation, irritable bowel syndrome (IBS), ulcerative colitis, Crohn’s disease, candida, H. pylori (which can lead to ulcers), vaginal infections, urinary tract infections, and even eczema in children.